soaska/Vibegram/README.md

 2. Fill out storeFile, storePassword, keyAlias, keyPassword in app's build.gradle to sign your app
 3. Go to https://console.firebase.google.com/, create two android apps with application IDs uz.unnarsx.cherrygram and uz.unnarsx.cherrygram.beta, turn on firebase messaging and download `google-services.json`, which should be copied into `TMessagesProj` folder.
 4. Open the project in the Studio (note that it should be opened, NOT imported).
-5. Fill out values in `TMessagesProj/src/main/java/uz/unnarsx/cherrygram/Extra.kt` – there’s a link for each of the variables showing where and which data to obtain.
+5. Fill out values in `TMessagesProj/src/main/java/uz/unnarsx/cherrygram/Extra.kt` – there's a link for each of the variables showing where and which data to obtain.
 6. You are ready to compile and use Cherrygram.